vbotka/ansible-collection-freebsd/docs/source/examples/200/example.rst

 Use case
 ^^^^^^^^

-Create templates for Ansible clients.
+Create templates for Ansible clients and clone jails.

 Tree
 ^^^^